Africa’s role in Slavery

-In 2020 Cecil Rhodes, and other leaders from the colonial era, were again in the news following the terrible murder of a black criminal at the hands of American police.
+In 2020 Cecil Rhodes, and other leaders from the colonial era, were again in the news following the terrible killing of a black criminal at the hands of American police.
 The policemen concerned have been charged and no doubt will pay the penalty laid down in their state.
 The Black Lives Matter (BLM) movement has been taken up by a certain class of activists around the world and mushroomed into a Blame the White Man movement for all the perceived disadvantages of black men.

 Yet, in truth, it was the white man who finally put a stop to the longstanding and worldwide practice of slavery.

 “Incredibly late in human history a mass moral revulsion finally set in against slavery – first in 18th-century England, and then during the 19th Century, throughout Western civilisation.
 But only in Western civilisation … Africans, Arabs, and Asians continued to resist giving up their slaves.
 Only because Western power was at its peak in the 19th Century was Western imperialism able to impose the abolition of slavery around the world – as it imposed the rest of its beliefs and agendas, for good or evil.” – Thomas Sowell